-There are several options available to provide accessibility in a school or other educational facility.
+There are several school lift options available to provide accessibility in a school or other educational facility.
 Each provides its own advantages and disadvantages.

-Talk to your local elevator contractor to determine which solution is the most appropriate for your project.
+Contact a local Symmetry school lift dealer to determine which solution is the most appropriate for your project.

 Symmetry Accessibility Options for SCHOOLS